 For each rush event that your chapter will put on, you should create an event checklist.
-This checklist should include every task that needs to be completed in order to throw a successful event, from making the reservation three weeks in advance, to setting up the room directly before hand, and as far as writing thank-you notes to appropriate parties once the event is completed.
+This checklist should include every task that needs to be completed in order to throw a successful event, from making the reservation three weeks in advance to set up the room directly beforehand, and as far as writing thank-you notes to appropriate parties once the event is completed.
 It is also wise to include hard deadlines for each task on the checklist.
 This will help ensure that every last detail is taken care of, with ample time for completion and adjustments.

 Delegate Tasks as Necessary